raboley/the-heroes-journey/README.md

 2. The Call of Adventure

-@todo #51:15mins write the Call to adventure chapter

-Reids hat company is so successful that they are bought out by an apparel company who prides themselves on being a software comany.
-All their code is open source, and so shortly after the aquisition the hat pricing api goes opensource.
-Now Reid and his team have potential issues and features created by other internal teams, or external teams who use their api.
-Others realize they can use the hat API to price just about any type of product and has integrations built in for all the major shippers.
-Reids team isn't setup for

 Reid's company continues to grow and they expand into selling t-shirts.
 They hire some new developers and a new manager to create the new T-shirt team, but are unable to find a technical writer to handle documentation for the team.
 The new manager works with his current manager to "promote" Reid to lead technical writer and begin writing documentation for both the hat and T-Shirt team.